gotchoices/MyCHIPs/doc/learn-tally.md

   lift ourselves back out of the resulting transaction, using our own set of trading relationships.

 Understanding these examples, we will now explain the fixed credit terms.
 By "fixed," we mean those terms both creditor and debtor can contractually depend on.
 This is accomplished by incorporating them into the tally and digitally signing the tally to make it a binding contract.

-Also remember, for our terminology, the "Client Credit Terms" are those conditions Vendor offers to Client.
+In the following terminology, the "Client Credit Terms" are those conditions Vendor offers to Client.
 In other words, the terms of Client's credit, or the terms by which Client may incur debt payable to Vendor.

 Credit Terms Tally Variables:
   - **Maximum Balance** *(limit)*:
-    This indicates the most the debtor can count on borrowing against products or services he obtains from the creditor.
-It may be expressed as a single number, or as an expression, which is a function of time.
-Time-based expressions may be used to amortize a loan, or to cause principal to be paid down over time.
+    This indicates the most the debtor can count on borrowing (owing) against products or services he obtains from the creditor.
+    There is not necessarily a system mechanism to prevent a debtor from pledging more than his credit limit to the creditor.
+    For example, one can just send an unsolicited, signed chit to a trading partner.
+    However a creditor is not required by the tally contract to give product or services in exchange for pledges in excess of the agreed upon limit.

+    The limit may be expressed as a single number, or as an expression, which is a function of time.
+    Time-based expressions may be used to amortize a loan (to cause principal to be paid down over time).

   - **Maximum Paydown** *(mort)*:
     This represents the maximum amount the debtor can pay down principal in advance of otherwise prevailing requirements, and have his interest calculations reduced accordingly.
 This can be used to create a minimum interest return for a lender, while still allowing the borrower to store value in the loan balance.

   - **Compound Interval** *(period)*:
     The amount of time that passes before interest (or dividend, if you prefer) is calculated and applied to a balance.
 This may also define when payments are due.
 For example, if the application of such a charge raises a balance